ARB, MA (Hons) Arch, Dip Arch

 Sofia Karim has practiced architecture for over 20 years at studios including Norman Foster’s in London and Peter Eisenman’s in New York.

-Her practice combines architecture, visual art, activism and writing.
+Her practice combines architecture, visual art and activism.

-Her activism focuses on Bangladesh and India human rights and artists’ freedom of expression.
+Her activism focuses on human rights across Bangladesh and India.
 She campaigned for the release of imprisoned artists, including Dr Alam and Tania Bruguera.

 She is the founder of Turbine Bagh, a joint artists’ movement against fascism and the rise of far right nationalism in India and beyond.
-She has staged protest exhibitions at Tate Modern (Turbine Hall) and her campaigns have been covered in publications including The Observer, Artnet News, Frieze, Hyperallergic and London Evening Standard.
+She has staged protest exhibitions at Tate Modern (Turbine Hall).

 She has appeared on BBC World News, Channel 4 News, Al Jazeera and Sky News.